fpereiro/tnote/index.md

 }
 ```

 As for the `notes`, they are organized in an array of `notelines`.
-A `noteline` is an array that starts with a string indicating the name of the note line, and is followed by a number of notes.
+A `noteline` is an array that starts with a string indicating the name of the note line (for example, `'rh'`), and is followed by a number of notes.

 A note is expressed an array of three or four elements: `[pitch class, duration, octave, {...}]`.

 - The pitch class must be an integer between 0 and 12.
 - The duration is a number or fraction (1 for a quarter note; 2 for a half note; 4 for a whole note; 1/2 for an eight note; 1/4 for a sixteenth note; etc.).
 - The octave is an integer between 1 and 7.
 It is not required for rest notes.
 - The options object is optional and intends to give additional information to the interpreter (both human and digital).
-Currently the only option interpreted by Vnote is the `lig` marking to express ligatures, placed in the first note of the ligature: `{lig: true}`.
+Currently the only option interpreted by Vnote is the `lig` marking to express ligatures: `{lig: true}`.

 Chords are expressed differently: their third element is irrelevant.
 The notes and octaves are expressed in the first element of the array, expressed as an array of arrays of the following form: `[note, octave]`.
 The notes of the array should be sorted from lowest to highest.
 For example, a quarter C major chord in the fourth octave, lasting for a whole note, should be written like this: `[[[1, 4], [5, 4], [8, 4]], 4]`.

-## Vnote player (as seen on the video)

-To be polished before publishing initial version.

 ## Available music in Vnote JSON format